 Information for each symbol is provided in the description area below the list.
-The fifth check symbol is the only editable symbol and is used to set the state of the Connect when Connect All property.
+The fifth check symbol is the only editable symbol and is used to set the state of the Connect when Connect All property i.e whether the database connection should be connected when selecting the Database->Connect All menu choice.